 Did You Know?
 According to the latest stats from the FBI, 63 percent of 1,117,696 yearly burglaries in the U.S. happened in residential areas.2

-So just keep in mind as we move straight to security cameras — they’re just one piece in the home security puzzle.
+So just keep that in mind as we move straight to ADT security cameras — they’re just one piece in the home security puzzle.
 In the meantime, here’s a bite-sized breakdown of what to expect from your total ADT security package.

 |ADT’s app is your portable command center.